Accio/AMIDD/docs/README.md

 ## Assessment

-The final note is given by participation (20%), presentation (30%), and an oral examination (50%).
+The final note is given by participation (20%), presentation (30%), and project work (50%).

-The oral examination (~20 min) will be about concepts that we learned together, and about explaining mathematical concepts (or concepts in your domain of experts) to a layman - your lecturer.
+The project work will be about concepts that we learned together and their applications in practice.
+The work will be judged by how you work within a team, how you find and integrate information, and how well you explain your findings to a general, non-expert readership.
+Details will follow when the attendee list is finalized.

 ## Further questions or suggestions?